wojciech-kulik/FlashSpace/README.md

 results from the lack of a public API in macOS to hide specific windows.
 Currently, the only options are to move a window to a screen corner or minimize it - neither of which provides an ideal user experience.

+### 👉 No Support For Layouts

+FlashSpace doesn't support moving windows, resizing, or changing their layout.
+This is a conscious decision to keep the app simple and fast.

+This feature would introduce significant complexity and could negatively impact the app's performance.
+Additionally, it would require a lot of work to support all edge cases and glitches.
+The app is designed to manage workspaces and it follows the UNIX philosophy of doing one thing and doing it well.

+There are many great and free window management apps available that can be used in conjunction with FlashSpace, so there is no need to duplicate this functionality.
+Examples of such apps are Magnet, Rectangle, Raycast, and many others.

 ## 🛠️ Build From Source